 This race has not been permitted by the Forest Service.
 It is no longer an official race, but racers may do the course, free of cost.
 Please contact the race director for more information.

-We are holding this year’s NOMAD somewhere in Salida, Colorado.
+We are holding this year’s NOMAD in Eagle County, Colorado.
 Official location TBD!

 Racers will navigate the unmarked course by hiking/trekking, mountain biking (dirt road/trail), and river paddling (flat water).